RYAN2540/neighborhood-watch/README.md

 3. Javascript
 4. Cloudinary
 5. Bootstrap
 6. HTML
 7. CSS

 ## Support and contact details

-Should you be unable to access the website, have any recommendations and/or questions, feel free to email me:[austinbrian005@gmail.com](mailto:austinbrian005@gmail.com)
+Should you be unable to access the website, have any recommendations and/or questions, feel free to email me at [ryankrotich@gmail.com](mailto:ryankrotich@gmail.com)

 ### [License](LICENSE)

 MIT license
 Copyright (c) 2021 **Ryan Rotich**